wkerekes-godaddy/betterpd/README.md

-This was all written by Claude.
+This was ~~all~~ mostly written by Claude.
 Just download the binary from the [Releases](https://github.com/wkerekes-godaddy/betterpd/releases/latest) page.
 That's probably easier.

 ---

 # betterpd

 A terminal UI for PagerDuty.
 View, acknowledge, resolve, and ~~snooze~~* incidents without leaving your terminal.
 Built with [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [Lip Gloss](https://github.com/charmbracelet/lipgloss).

 ## Install
+❗Requires a Pagerduty API key ❗

 Download the [latest release](https://github.com/wkerekes-godaddy/betterpd/releases/latest).

 Optionally place the binary in a folder in your $PATH, or call it with the full path to the file.